 - to determine within the terms of the policy the total individual remuneration package of the Executive Directors.

-The Committee met three times during the year and has considered the appropriateness and relevance of the remuneration policy, the Executive Directors' remuneration packages, including base salaries, the grant of share-based incentive awards, the vesting of share-based incentive awards subject to performance conditions being met and the amount and basis of performance related bonuses.
+The Committee met three times during the year and details of attendance at Committee meetings are set out on page 29 of the Annual Report.
+During the year the Committee has considered the appropriateness and relevance of the remuneration policy, the Executive Directors' remuneration packages, including base salaries, the grant of share-based incentive awards, the vesting of share-based incentive awards subject to performance conditions being met and the amount and basis of performance related bonuses.
 Charles Rice also attended Committee meetings, when invited by the chairman of the Committee, and was consulted on matters relating to the Executive Directors who reported to him.